 As for the reaction it was meant to provoke (don’t forget this is ‘provocative art’), by Mr. Palme’s condoning tone, the audience tittered nervously.
 They responded to this visual violence with laughter.
 Laughter.

 Not outrage.
 Not angry silence.
 Not a refusal to participate in this not-so-smart attempt to obscure abuse as art.
 Any or all of these would have been a provoked reaction too.
 Indeed, such a response would have assuaged.
 Might have been an uplifting reassurance that we have kicked history in the eye and made the tough transition to our better natures.
 Instead, what we are left with is a macabre display that demeans art and a grotesque response that slices the scabs off our wounds and sears them anew.

 Unlike other peoples that keep the flame of memory alive by the repeated regurgitation of their oppressions; the history of the African American is much obscured and in fact, denied.
-In the words of Ira Berlin, a celebrated historian of slavery, ‘social identity is rooted in history’.
+In the words of Ira Berlin, ‘social identity is rooted in history’.
 The African-American struggle with identity is mirrored by the absence of a past.

 It would be useful here to remember the horror of this shameful history that used the very body of Africans as art.
 In her book, ‘Medical Apartheid’, Harriet Washington painfully troughs this savage ditch of our not so recent past.
 In a heartbreaking chapter titled, Circus Africanus, she details the use of African slaves as art exhibits and scientific specimens all over the United States and Europe, with cities like New York and Paris playing host.
 I list some of these long forgotten horrors from her book, in the hope that these stories of human indignity are remembered, retold, and that our collective memories will never let these atrocities rise again, in whatever form.